ctu-vras/precnet/README.md

 ## Acknowledgements
-Code kindly provided by Lotter et al. 2016 [Deep Predictive Coding Networks for Video Prediction and Unsupervised Learning](https://arxiv.org/abs/1605.08104) was used as a base for our model and significantly speeded up development of our network.
+Code kindly provided by Lotter et al. 2016 ([Deep Predictive Coding Networks for Video Prediction and Unsupervised Learning](https://arxiv.org/abs/1605.08104), [repository](https://github.com/coxlab/prednet)) was used as a base for our model and significantly speeded up development of our network.